glend21/fitter/README.md

 Storing and editing data about an 'athlete' (tee hee!) in progress.
 Including this set of features as I can envision creating different athlete profiles over time, depending on training focus.

+### ToDo

+- well, just about everything on the Flask app side
+- analytics calculations
+    - critical swim speed (CSS)
+    - run functional threshold pace (rFTP)
+    - bike functional threshold power (bFTP)
+    - HR zones
+    - TSS : training stress score
+    - IF : intensity factor
+    - correlation of CSS / rFTP / bFTP to VO2max estimate
+    - develop gym TSS metric, based on sets, reps, weights, type of movement (multi-joint, single-joint, explosive, ...), pace ... ???
+- Dockerise the app
+- write an abstraction layer than will allow IO either on a local disk or S3 bucket
+- learn CSS.
+Come on Glen, you can do it!